CyrexEnterprise/node-learn-rethinkdb/exercises/start_rethinkdb/problem.md

 Then, in another terminal, run `npm install rethinkdb` to install the RethinkDB client library.

-To complete this exercise run `learnrethinkdb verify`.
+To complete this exercise run `learnyourethinkdb verify`.
 It will attempt to connect to RethinkDB on `localhost` and on the default port `28015`.

 If this lesson is passed, be sure to leave `rethinkdb` running as it will